 Featuring more Michelin stars and recognised chef personalities than any other British sporting event, Ascot Racecourse prides itself on perfectly blending tradition with innovation.
-The ‘chefs in residence’ confirmed for Royal Ascot 2020 perfectly illustrate this with a collective nine Michelin Stars and an abundance of coveted accolades.
+While we are all disappointed that that our chefs will not be joining us this year we are delighted to announce the The ‘chefs in residence’ confirmed for Royal Ascot 2021 bringing with them a collective of nine nine Michelin Stars and an abundance of coveted accolades.

-Another brand-new name for 2020, Brett Graham, two-Michelin star Head Chef of The Ledbury, takes the helm of ON5.
-Taking over from Phil Howard, who he worked under for several years at The Square, Brett will make his debut in the Queen Anne Enclosure’s awardwinning restaurant on the fifth floor of the Grandstand.
+Another brand-new name for 2021, Brett Graham, two-Michelin star head chef of The Ledbury, takes the helm of ON5.
+Taking over from Phil Howard, who he worked under for several years at The Square, Brett will make his debut in the Queen Anne Enclosure’s award-winning restaurant on the fifth floor of the Grandstand.

 Two Michelin-starred chef Raymond Blanc OBE will once again take up residence in the prestigious Panoramic Restaurant in the Royal Enclosure.
 Returning to the restaurant for a fifth year, he will be back with a tailored menu and a refined service which promises to be one of the finest gastronomic experiences found at the racecourse.